MAGIC cohorts

 The STANISLAS Family Study (SFS)

 The SFS is a 10´years longitudinal survey involving 1,006 volunteer bi-parental families of French origin having at least two siblings.
 The main but not limiting objective of the SFS is to study gene-gene and gene-environment interactions precociously influencing cardiovascular risk factors.
 Participants included were free of chronic disease (cardiovascular or cancer) at recruitment between September 1993 and August 1995.
 More than 600 demographic and laboratory data have been collected every five years and serum, plasma and DNA has been stored.
 For a subsample of 357 families, mRNA (PAXGENE tubes, PBMCs) and PBMCs protein extracts have been collected.
 The SFS samples and data are part of the Biological Resources Centre (BRC) 'Interactions Gène-Environnement en Physiopathologie CardioVasculaire' (IGE-PCV) in Nancy, France.
-For more information, please consult: Clin Chem Lab Med.
-2008;46(6):733-47
+For more information, please visit the The STANISLAS Family Study website

 SUVIMAX